SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 To deploy a microservice application on the platform, you need the following:

-* URL address of the Cumulocity host of your tenant
+* URL address of the Cumulocity IoT host of your tenant
 * Username and password to log in with
 * An application created on the platform
 * ZIP build from previous steps for deployment